Louisville's Mack: 'Not a good look' going maskless in video - WTMJ

 AP Sports Writer

 LOUISVILLE, Ky.
-(AP) — Louisville coach Chris Mack admits it was “not a good look” to be shown maskless in a video while celebrating the Cardinals’ Dec.
+(AP) — Louisville coach Chris Mack admitted it was “not a good look” to be shown maskless in a video while celebrating the Cardinals’ Dec.
 26 victory over rival Kentucky.

-The 33-second clip, tweeted Saturday night by Drew Franklin of Kentucky Sports Radio, shows the third-year Louisville coach with former Cardinals football player Eric Wood playfully mocking the 62-59 win during a Christmas party at Mack’s house.
+The 33-second clip, tweeted Saturday night by Kentucky Sports Radio, shows the third-year Louisville coach with former Cardinals football player Eric Wood, celebrating Christmas with family and neighbors who stopped by his house.
 In the video, Wood yells that former Kentucky associate head coach Kenny Payne, now an assistant with the NBA’s New York Knicks, was responsible for the Wildcats’ previous victories over the Cardinals before noting he’s gone, and that Hall of Fame coach John Calipari “will never beat U of L again.”

-Mack tried to offer context to the video during a virtual news conference Monday and explained that some of his neighbors were golfing buddies of Payne, a Louisville standout, and wanted to “give him grief” for the game.
+Mack tried to offer context for the video during a virtual news conference Monday.
+He said some of his neighbors were golfing buddies of Payne, a Louisville standout, and wanted to “give him grief” for the game.
 The coach also recognized the potential fallout for going maskless during the pandemic, even at home.

 “When people come over to my house, which hasn’t been very often since last March, I’m probably a violator and obviously was that night,” Mack said.
 “Neighbors or friends stopped by and not putting on my mask around the house. … Not a good look and for that, I’ve got to do better.”